Roland Bleyer: Legal issues

 In 1989, Bleyer failed in a defamation lawsuit against Nine Network over his plans for an experimental Down syndrome treatment.

 During the 1990s, Bleyer was charged with fraud and drug charges in the United States, though the charges were dismissed.
 In 1995 an Australian federal court judge found that there was "compelling" evidence that Bleyer had defrauded ANZ bank as part of a credit card scam.

 In 2014, he was investigated by the Australian Securities and Investment Commission over accusations of irregular trading around the Padbury Mining company deal he was involved with.

 In 2014, Bleyer's defamation lawsuit against Google was permanently stayed by the Supreme Court of New South Wales, which ruled that Google was not a publisher of automated search results before receiving complaints, and that the case's estimated legal costs were disproportionate to the minimal harm from publication to only three people.
 The case became a landmark precedent establishing Australia's first application of the proportionality principle in defamation law.

 Personal life

 Bleyer lived in Collaroy with his wife and three children.
+One of his children is politician Vanessa Bleyer.

 In 1990, he left Australia on a business trip and did not return until 1998.
 During this time, Bleyer's family were unable to pay their bills and were eventually evicted from their home.

 Bleyer was a Lions Club member and is known to have made charitable donations to leprosy care in Africa, the Queensland flood appeal, and the Sport and Tourism Youth Foundation (established by John Brown).

 Roland Bleyer died on 19 April 2018 and was buried at the Hütteldorf Cemetery in Vienna.